BEST OF MALDIVES SOUTH

 2-3 dives per day

-Which atolls: South Male,North Ari, South Ari, Vaavu, Meemu, Thaa, Laamu
+Atolls: South Male,North Ari, South Ari, Vaavu, Meemu, Thaa, Laamu Atoll

 For who: Advanced divers with minimum 50+ dives.
 Experience with drift dives required.
 Nitrox recommended!